roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-"Happy Birthday,
+Happy Birthday,
-"Minami-chan!
+Minami-chan!—
-"The white box is a gift.
+The white box is a gift.
 I've worked hard to find something that will fit your  name, Minami-chan, so I hope you'll be happy.
-"I feel so very happy when I'm with you, Minami-chan.
+I feel so very happy when I'm with you, Minami-chan.
 It's strange, isn't it.
 Despite we don't even chatting or anything, simply being next to you, you know?
-"I'm glad I've met you.
+I'm glad I've met you.
 I'm truly glad we became friends.
-"I love you.
-I hope we will continue to be a good friends.
+<span style="float: right">I love you.
+I hope we will continue to be a good friends.</span>
-"Kyoka."
+<span style="float: right">Kyoka.</span>
-{: style="font-size: .95em !important"}
+{: style="font-size: .95em !important; margin-bottom: 50px"}